 - Choose a time when you have your child’s full attention and be mindful of your tone.

-During financially stressful years like 2020 while people are learning and adapting in their own ways, many families are given the opportunity to talk about money in a way they never have before, according to Tim Sheehan, co-founder and CEO of Greenlight, an issuer of debit cards for kids.
+During financially stressful years like 2020, while people were learning and adapting in their own ways, many families were given the opportunity to talk about money in a way they never had before, according to Tim Sheehan, co-founder and CEO of Greenlight, an issuer of debit cards for kids.

 “It opens the door to an even bigger discussion on saving money, giving to charitable organizations, spending wisely, and having emergency savings funds," Sheehan said in an email to The Balance.

 Before jumping into a discussion and teaching kids about finances during a recession or economic trouble, take a little time to plan out a strategy.